Pulmonary Fibrosis Symptoms

 Cellular Therapy for Pulmonary Fibrosis

 In the case of pulmonary fibrosis, autologous stem cells are used; this means the cells come from the patient’s body.
 These cells are found in adult bone marrow or in blood (venous).
 Bone marrow or venous cells have the capacity to form many types of differentiated cells.
 During the procedure, stem cell therapy involves isolating adult cells from bone marrow and blood tissue requiring special laboratory techniques to collect.
 After extraction, the cells are isolated.
-At this point, the cells are returned to the patient intravenously or through the use of a nebulizer.
+At this point, the cells are returned to the patient intravenously.
 The minimally invasive therapy can be performed as an outpatient procedure in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform cellular therapy adequately, safely and successfully.

 If you would like to find out more about how our treatment can relieve the symptoms of pulmonary fibrosis, please contact one of our patient care coordinators today at 888-745-6697 to schedule a free consultation.